 347 filler metal is also suitable most 308L filler metal applications.

 REDUCE STAINLESS WELD POROSITY POTENTIAL:

-porosity, a cavity discontinuity that forms from a gas reaction.
+porosity, a cavity discontinuity that forms from a weld gas and metal reaction.
 The porosity

 can be trapped in the weld or at the weld surface.
 The porosity is typically round

 in shape but can also be elongated.
-In contrast to argon oxygen mixes, Ed's MIG
+In contrast to argon oxygen mixes, Ed's unique MIG

 Stainless.
-Duplex gas mix was developed for less oxide reaction which results in less weld porosity
+Duplex gas mix was developed for less oxide reaction than any other mix.
+This gas results in less weld porosity